benjygarrison/appointmentScheduler/README.md

 This is a JavaFX/SQL program.

-This was a school project for a course that required an appointment scheduling application.
+It was a school project for a course that required an appointment scheduling application.

 It allows users to add, delete and edit appointment information.
 It has a function to translate the login screen into multiple languages depending on the region.